 Field definition items, however, contain a checkbox named Reset Blank.
 If this is selected, Sitecore replaces blank values with NULL.
-Thus, when Reset Blank is enabled for a field, and the user blanks out the contents of that field, the Content Editor displays the standard value for the field.
+Thus, when Reset Blank is enabled for a field, and the user blanks out the contents of that field for an individual item, the field value in that item will be reset to NULL and the Content Editor will display the standard value for the field.